Prayer is Powerful to Change Things!

 “For whoever calls on the name of the Lord shall be saved.”

 God responds to non-believers.
 He answers anyone who comes to Him by faith.
-The Canaanite woman (thus, a woman not part of the covenant with the Father) called on Jesus to obtain for her daughter.
-At first, it seemed that Jesus did not want to help her—why should He assist a non-believer?—but this was only a pretext to announce to believers that is the bread of God’s children… And seeing the faith of this woman, He told her that her daughter was healed.
+The Canaanite woman (thus, a woman not part of the covenant with the Father) called on Jesus to obtain healing for her daughter.
+At first, it seemed that Jesus did not want to help her—why should He assist a non-believer?—but this was only a pretext to announce to believers that healing is the bread of God’s children… And seeing the faith of this woman, He told her that her daughter was healed.

 God answers everyone.
 He tells the believer: